Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the file
+displaying all lines of a file starting with a letter